j1ai/Android-Mobile-Application/deliverables/iteration-03.review.md

  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).

- *
+ * Our Github workflow could have been improved through better communication as there were cases where we accidently worked on outdated code.

  * We used a group chat on Facebook Messenger as a means to discuss the project outside of scheduled meetings.
-At times this became a disorganized form of communication as we had 6 people actively discussing different things and it was hard to keep track of ideas.
+At times this became a disorganized form of communication as we had 7 people actively discussing different things and it was hard to keep track of ideas.

 #### Planned changes